Easy No-Knead Rosemary Christmas Focaccia

 For the Focaccia:

-- Yeast (If you’re unsure what kind of yeast to use, you can get a good overview from my Easy Homemade Bread recipe post.)
+- Yeast — If you’re unsure what kind of yeast to use, you can get a good overview from my Easy Homemade Bread recipe post.

-- Flour (If you have bread flour you can use that.
-However, all-purpose flour works very well for focaccia.)
+- Flour — If you have bread flour, you can use that.
+However, all-purpose flour works very well for focaccia.

-- Olive Oil (Use a good quality extra virgin olive oil.)
+- Olive Oil — Use a good quality extra virgin olive oil.

 For Decorating:

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-How to Make No Knead Rosemary Christmas Tree Focaccia
+How to Make Rosemary Christmas Tree Focaccia

 Proof the Yeast